SergeiVorobev/recipe-app-api/README.md

 ## Overview

-The Recipe App API is a web application built using a RESTful API architecture.
-It is designed to manage recipes and related information.
-Users can create, view, update, and delete recipes through API endpoints.
+The Recipe App API is a web application constructed using a RESTful API architecture.
+Its purpose is to manage recipes and associated information.
+Through API endpoints, users have the ability to create, view, update, and delete recipes.

 ## Technologies Used